Caroline Rhea: Film and television

 After finding success in New York as a comedian, Caroline moved to Los Angeles to pursue an acting career in Hollywood, debuting on NBC's television series Pride & Joy, where she co-starred with Jeremy Piven.
 She later gained widespread fame for her role as Aunt Hilda on the ABC (and later, The WB) series Sabrina the Teenage Witch and for her recurring role on the latest incarnation of Hollywood Squares.

-Rhea is also well known for her role as Linda Flynn-Fletcher on the long-running Disney show Phineas and Ferb; for her syndicated daytime talk show, The Caroline Rhea Show; as the original host of The Biggest Loser on NBC; and for playing Noleta Nethercott on the TV series Sordid Lives: The Series for Logo, which has been rebooted as a feature called A Very Sordid Wedding.
+Rhea is also well known for her voice role as Linda Flynn-Fletcher on the long-running Disney Channel animated series Phineas and Ferb; for her syndicated daytime talk show, The Caroline Rhea Show; as the original host of The Biggest Loser on NBC; and for playing Noleta Nethercott on the TV series Sordid Lives: The Series for Logo, and a sequel film A Very Sordid Wedding.

-In 2004, she appeared in the cult classics Mom's Got a Date with a Vampire and Christmas with the Kranks.
-In 2005, Rhea appeared in The Perfect Man, playing a co-worker of Jean (Heather Locklear) and had a recurring role on the hit Disney Channel Original Series, The Suite Life of Zack & Cody as Ilsa Shickelgubermeiger-Von Helsing der Keppelugerhofer, an inspector turned manager of the rival hotel.
+In 2004, she appeared in the Christmas comedy film Christmas with the Kranks.
+In 2005, Rhea appeared in The Perfect Man, playing a co-worker of Jean (Heather Locklear) and had a recurring role on the Disney Channel Original Series, The Suite Life of Zack & Cody as Ilsa Shickelgubermeiger-Von Helsing der Keppelugerhofer, an inspector turned manager of the rival hotel.
 In 2007, she starred in the original Lifetime Television movie To Be Fat Like Me opposite Kaley Cuoco and in the Fox animated series Two Dreadful Children.

 In 2008, Rhea starred alongside Justin Guarini and Mircea Monroe in the MarVista Entertainment production of Fast Girl.
 In 2013, Rhea hosted a travelling live stage show version of the game show Family Feud that toured fairs in the US and Canada, including the Calgary Stampede.
-In 2017, she began a recurring role on ABC's revival of Match Game.She appeared in 21 episodes, her last airing in October 2020.
+In 2017, she began a recurring role on ABC's revival of Match Game.
+She appeared in 21 episodes, her last airing in October 2020.

 Rhea has competed on Bravo's Celebrity Poker Showdown and GSN's World Series of Blackjack, and has also done a live webcast with author Meg Cabot.

 In 2018, Rhea began hosting Caroline & Friends on GSN.
 The series features funny videos of animals and children.
 The studio audience votes for the best video from ones chosen by Rhea and her two guest comedian co-hosts.
 The show lasted for one season.

 In 2019, Rhea began appearing as Judy, the grandmother, in the Disney Channel sitcom Sydney to the Max, which premiered January 25, 2019 and ran for three seasons until November 2021.
-The role did get her a spot amongst a team of contemporary moms on the network for an episode of Celebrity Family Feud which aired in 2020.
+The role got her a spot amongst a team of contemporary moms on the network for an episode of Celebrity Family Feud which aired in 2020.